Submission Preparation Checklist

 - URLs for all references - including journal articles - have been provided - unless not available.

-- The text is single-spaced; uses Verdana 9; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text is with single line spacing, does not use columns, does not use underlining (except with URLs ), and illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-Full names of all authors are included in the manuscript (first, middle and last names) - and will be entered into the electronic submission system in the next steps.
+- Full names of all authors are included in the manuscript (first, middle and last names) - and will be entered into the electronic submission system in the next steps.
 Failure to enter the names into to the electronic submission system will mean that names will not be harvested for databases.
+There will be no second chance to add authors.

 Articles published in International Journal of Sustainable Energy Planning and Management are following the license Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)